Skip to main content

 How do I convince stakeholders to buy instead of build?

 Focus on: (1) time-to-value (3 months vs 12), (2) opportunity cost (what else could engineering work on?), (3) total cost comparison including maintenance, (4) risk of build failure or delay.
-Show that buying allows faster validation of the AI QA approach before committing to build.
+The strongest argument: buying allows faster validation of the AI QA approach before committing to build.

 When does build become cheaper than buy?

 Typically at 5-10M words/month, depending on the commercial solution's pricing and your engineering costs.
-At lower volumes, buy is almost always more cost-effective.
+Below that, buy is almost always more cost-effective.
 Create a detailed 3-year TCO comparison with your actual numbers.

 Ready to evaluate AI-powered translation QA?
 Try KTTC free and see if a commercial solution meets your needs before committing to build.